Cluster varieties from Legendrian knots: Constructible sheaves, microlocalization, and moduli

 \begin{definition/proposition} Let $\Sigma$ be a surface, $\Lambda \subset T^\infty \Sigma$ a nonempty Legendrian, $\sigma$ a collection of points in $\Sigma$.
 We write $\cM(\Sigma,\Lambda,\sigma)$ for the 1-rigid locus of $t_0 \R Loc(\Sigma, \Lambda,\sigma)$; that is, the locus parametrizing objects without negative self-extensions.
 It is an Artin stack in the classical sense.
 We write $\cM_n(\Sigma,\Lambda,\sigma)$ for the substack parametrizing sheaves of microlocal rank $n$. \end{definition/proposition}

-In many cases of interest the objects parameterized by $\R \cM_n(\Sigma, \Lambda, \sigma)$ are sheaves, as opposed merely to complexes of sheaves.
+In many cases of interest the objects parameterized by $\R \cM_n(\Sigma, \Lambda, \sigma)$ are ordinary sheaves (i.e. not complexes).
 For example, this holds for the $\beta$-filtered local systems studied in \Cref{sec:braids}, see \Cref{prop:abeliancat}.
-Hence these objects live in an abelian category, and in particular have no negative self-extensions to begin with --- in which case $\cM_n(\Sigma, \Lambda, \sigma)$ is equal to $t_0 \R \cM_n(\Sigma, \Lambda, \sigma)$.
+Hence these objects live in an abelian category, and in particular have no negative self-extensions to begin with --- so $\cM_n(\Sigma, \Lambda, \sigma)$ is equal to $t_0 \R \cM_n(\Sigma, \Lambda, \sigma)$.
 Since the truncation of an \'etale map is \'etale \cite[Sec.
-2.2.4]{TV3}, we also have the underived analogue of \Cref{prop:open}:
+2.2.4]{TV3}, we also have the underived analogue of Proposition \ref{prop:open}.

 \begin{proposition} Let $L \subset T^* \Sigma$ be an exact Lagrangian surface with $\partial L = \Lambda$ and whose projection is disjoint from $\sigma \subset \Sigma$.
 Given a choice of brane structure on $L$, the functor $\cN$ induces an open inclusion $Loc_n(L) \to \cM_n(\Sigma, \Lambda, \sigma)$. \end{proposition}